Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 A practical tip here on absorbent period underwear.
 These work wonders if you’re concerned about leaking.
 Products such as Knix and Thinx can absorb up to 4 tampons worth of flow, but feel free to still use pads or tampons for a double layer of menstruation protection.

-Supplements & Over-the-Counter Solutions
+Supplements & Over-the-Counter Treatment Options

 Research examining the effect of supplements on irregular and/or heavy bleeding is inconsistent and unclear at best, BUT…here comes the good news…there are two natural agents that stand out as having more evidence — although keep in mind that generally speaking, the medical approaches listed further down below are more effective than supplements.